-If the vehicle is a touring caravan, it may be part of the HPI Caravan Registration and Identification Scheme (CRiS) .
+A touring caravan may be part of the HPI Caravan Registration and Identification Scheme (CRiS) .
 This is a register of caravans manufactured by members of the National Caravan Council (NCC).

-If the vehicle was manufactured after 1992, NCC members are recorded on the CRiS database with a Vehicle Identification Number (VIN).
-The VIN and a description of the caravan are recorded on a Touring Caravan Registration Document and sent to the registered owner.
+If the caravan or motorhome was manufactured after 1992, NCC members are recorded on the CRiS database with a Vehicle Identification Number (VIN).
+The VIN and a description of the caravan or motorhome are recorded on a Touring Caravan Registration Document and sent to the registered owner.

-If the caravan was manufactured before 1992, or was imported into the UK, the owner may have manually registered it with the CRiS.
+If the caravan or motorhome was manufactured before 1992, or was imported into the UK, the owner may have manually registered it with the CRiS.

-If the complaint is related to loss or damage caused to the caravan or its contents, we’ll look at the following evidence:
+If the complaint is related to loss or damage caused to the caravan or motorhome or its contents, we’ll look at the following evidence: